European Students' Forum in London

-At AEGEE-London we're mostly university students who have become workers.
-Though it's true it would be nice to have more students among our members.
-You won’t find any AEGEE leaflet or poster at a London faculty but if you're a student you and your friends are very welcome to join us!
+At AEGEE-London we're mostly former university students who have become workers.
+It would be nice to have more students among our members though.
+You won't find any AEGEE leaflet or poster at a London faculty but if you're a student you and your friends are very welcome to join us!
 You'll enjoy our activities with people from all around Europe.